Skip to content

 Route 66 is one of the most iconic road trips in the USA.

 Although travelling from Illinois to California may take a few extra days if you only drive on Route 66, this historical road trip in the USA is worth taking.
-Route 66 sparked the culture of road trips in the United States by greatly reducing the time it took to cross the country.
+Route 66 sparked the culture of road trips in the United States by significantly reducing the time it took to cross the country.

 During the footrace, many celebrities cheered runners on from the sidelines.
 The race finished at Madison Square Garden in New York.
 Andy Payne, a Cherokee runner from Oklahoma, won the race and claimed the $25,000 price, equivalent to nearly half a million dollars today.
 It took him over 573 hours across 84 days to finish the race.